What is VAT and how does it affect my small business?

 “When small businesses complain about burdens on business and regulation, VAT always comes out either at or near the top,” confirms John Davies, head of business law at the Association of Certified and Chartered Accountants. “[But] the government is now trying to make it easier for small and medium enterprises to deal with VAT.”

 The limit for VAT registration is continually being raised.
-Currently, you have to register for VAT if your annual taxable turnover in the last 12 months exceeds £81,000 or if the value of taxable supplies is likely to exceed that sum in the next 30 days.
+As mentioned above, currently you have to register for VAT if your annual taxable turnover in the last 12 months exceeds £85,000 or if the value of taxable supplies is likely to exceed that sum in the next 30 days.

 Although that may sound like a lot, for a very seasonal business, which makes most of its profit at Christmas, for example, it is easy to breach the limit very quickly.
 And since VAT registration reflects turnover not profit, a small builder who makes a relatively small profit but deals with expensive materials may have to register.